Exclusive Audio Footage: Background

+Cover art

+Promo CDs and vinyl of the album do not contain any visible artwork.
+The bootleg album artwork is taken from the 2002 Lord Willin' photo shoot.
+Over time and through other bootleg copies the image was used as the album's default cover.

 Critical reception

 In a contemporaneous review, Kim Osorio of The Source praised the album, calling it a "delightful deviation" from the usual hip-hop sound of the late 1990s.
 She highlighted the group's "concept-driven lyrics and original, fast-paced rhyme style", but named the album's production as its best part, as she believed that it helps Clipse stand out among other artists and improves "a few mediocre moments" of the album.